How to Clean and Care for Ceramic Pans

 Hands are wiping a pan with a cloth on a stove top, surrounded by cooking ingredients.

-Ceramic is astoundingly easy to cleanโ€”it can even be wiped clean if you're cooking something else right after.
+Ceramic cookware is astoundingly easy to cleanโ€”it can even be simply wiped clean with a paper or dish towel if you're cooking something else right after.
 For daily cleaning and care, follow this simple, step-by-step guide.

 Step 1: Let Your Pan Cool Down